Canon 80D vs SL2

 It is notable that the 80D has a headphone jack, which is not present on the SL2 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 So how do things add up?
 Which of the two cameras – the Canon 80D or the Canon SL2 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 80D: